temporalio/temporal-learning/docs/getting_started/java/dev_environment/index.md

 <Cluster />

-Once you have everything installed, you're ready to build apps with Temporal on your local machine.
+With everything installed, you're ready to build Temporal apps on your local machine.